c7chou/cse134-not-final/README.txt

 MINIFICATION:
-For the minification, we started by using grunt.
+For the minification, we started by trying out both grunt and gulp.
 After that we ultimately decided upon using Gulp in order for the minification of the code.
-All of the files are minimized using gulp and were left in their one line minimized form.
+The commands for minifying those documents are stored in the gulpfile.js.
+The minification is run by typing "gulp <command>" in the terminal.

 TEAM CONTRIBUTIONS:
 Chia-yu:
--Worked on th minification of all of the files and set up both grunt and gulp for use on our account.
+-implemented the build system platform Gulp so that minification of the css and javascript files are possible.
+-debugged and tested out every html files before and after minification.
+-modified the code for notification so notifications is now working properly.
+-seperated js functions in notification.html and setting.js into different files.
+-updated the UI part of the edit.html to match that of the add.html (the part of updated frequency per day) -cleaned up duplicate code and tried to keep a good style on every files.
+-README

 William Kuntz:
 -add code and updated code for the Habit list so that it would be better for mobile users